- About Us

 One of the cornerstones of the Harlem Children’s Zone Project is its comprehensive array of early childhood services.
 These include:

 Bright Beginnings Child Care is a comprehensive Early Head Start and Head Start Program focused on serving the needs of homeless families and children.
 The program offers an accredited early childhood program, health screening and on-site therapeutic services, job training in early childhood care for parents, transition services when children enter kindergarten, and evening and night-time care services for children whose parents work non-traditional hours.
 The program serves about 190 children annually whose families are living in crisis shelters or transitional housing and takes a holistic approach to meeting their special needs.

-Last year, more than 1,800 children under the age of five were registered as homeless in Washington D.C., and Bright Beginnings offers this population of children comprehensive education, health, and nutrition.
+In 2013, more than 1,800 children under the age of 5 were registered as homeless in Washington D.C., and Bright Beginnings offers this population of children comprehensive education, health, and nutrition.
 Bright Beginnings is in the less than seven percent of all early childhood programs that are accredited by the National Association for the Education of Young Children.
 As the economic recession has imposed additional challenges for low-income and homeless families in Washington, D.C., Bright Beginnings has adjusted its programming to fit the needs of its parents by offering and fatherhood initiatives, teen parent¬ing workshops, stress management classes, and job readi¬ness forums.